 3 - Almond Milk with Lemon Juice

-Almond milk mixed with lemon juice is a tangy, versatile liquid that can be used in many recipes.
+Almond milk mixed with lemon juice is a tangy, versatile liquid that can be used in many recipes - for other almond-forward swaps, review sweet almond oil substitute choices for skin and cooking.

 The almond milk is slightly sweet and creamy, while the lemon juice gives it a touch of tartness and an appealing aroma.